 Protecting Your Practice Environment

-A clean mat is a safe mat.
+Yoga is a practice of mindfulness that extends to how we treat the tools that support us.
 By avoiding the dryer and choosing gentle cleaning methods, you ensure that your mat remains a reliable foundation for your practice.
-Whether you are using a Standard Yoga Bolster for restorative work or a high-performance mat for a vigorous flow, quality gear is an investment in your wellness journey.
+Whether you are using a Standard Yoga Bolster for restorative work or a high-performance mat, quality gear is an investment in your wellness journey.

-We have been committed to this journey for nearly 40 years.
 Our products are designed by yogis, for yogis, with the goal of providing equipment that lasts.
 By following these simple drying and care instructions, you can make sure your Hugger Mugger gear supports you for thousands of breaths to come.

 Bottom line: High heat destroys the polymers and rubbers in yoga mats.
 Always air-dry your mat, use a towel to absorb excess moisture, and keep your equipment out of the dryer to ensure it stays safe and effective.